-Softwarisation technologies (e.g., SDN, NFV) are key enablers for fully automated security management systems in next-generation networks, thanks to their flexibility and dynamism.
-However, NFV and SDN elements themselves may become malicious causing performance degradation or even network outage [38].
-According to Microsoft's STRIDE model, threats against SDN are categorized into six categories: spoofing, tampering, repudiation, information disclosure, DoS, and privilege escalation [39].
-On the other side, ETSI has identified the threat surface of NFV as the union of generic virtualisation threats (memory leakage, interrupt isolation, etc.), generic networking threats (flooding attacks, routing security, etc.), and the threats due to combining virtualisation technology with networking [40].
-Thus, new methods and mechanisms to build and assess the trustworthiness of software components (e.g., VNFs, micro-services, etc.) along their lifecycle across multi-domains are needed.
+Softwarisation technologies (e.g., SDN, NFV) are essential enablers for the next-generation networks to be autonomously and securely managed.
+Despite their advantages such as flexibility and dynamism, NFV and SDN elements may be used for evil actions to provoke performance degradation or even to completely block a network [38].
+Regarding SDN threats, Microsoft's STRIDE model has defined the following six threats categories: spoofing, tampering, repudiation, information disclosure, DoS, and privilege escalation [39].
+Moreover, on the NFV side, ETSI has identified the following group of threats: generic virtualisation threats (memory leakage, interrupt isolation, etc.), generic networking threats (flooding attacks, routing security, etc.), and the threats originated by the combination of virtualisation technology and networking [40].
+Due to all these threats, it is necessary to increment the trustworthiness of software components (e.g., VNFs, micro-services, etc.) along their lifecycle across multi-domains are needed.